ThrowTheSwitch/Ceedling/README.md

 All generated and framework code is easy to see and understand.

 Ceedling’s features support all types of C development from low-level embedded to enterprise systems.
-No tool is perfect, but it can do a lot to help you and your team produce quality software.
+No tool is perfect, but Ceedling can do a whole lot to help you and your team produce quality software.

 ## Ceedling is a suite of tools